List of General Hospital characters introduced in the 2010s: Storylines

+Reception

+In 2023, Charlie Mason from Soaps She Knows placed Nina 34th on his ranked list of General Hospital's 40+ Greatest Characters of All Time, commenting "Talk about carpe'ing the diem!
+After lingering in a coma for decades, the heiress made up for lost time by losing her marbles, stealing Ava Jerome's newborn and, ultimately, displacing Carly Corinthos from her spot in Sonny's bed."

 Carlos Rivera

 Carlos Rivera, played by Jeffrey Vincent Parise, was introduced in September 2013.
 The casting was officially confirmed by Access Hollywood on August 28, 2013.
 Parise filmed his first scenes on August 27, 2013, and his first air date was slated for mid or late September 2013.
 Carlos is a man from Sabrina Santiago's past and his introduction causes trouble for Sabrina's romance with Patrick Drake.
 Carlos also has a connection to the Port Charles mafia.
 The character also has ties to the criminal world.
 On May 18, 2015, the character was killed off and his departure was officially confirmed by executive producer Frank Valentini.